victor-porcar/Tech-Talk-Arthas-Tool/README.md

 Once attached, Arthas will offer a console to enter Arthas [commands](https://arthas.aliyun.com/en/doc/commands.html).
 There are more than 45 available, although in this tech talk only a small selection will be explained

-Besides, in this tech talk two utility files are attached to use Arthas easily in Kubernetes clusters (see its usage later):
+Besides, in this tech talk two utility files are attached to use Arthas easily in Kubernetes clusters (see APPENDIX 1):

 * [kubernetes_arthas_execution.sh](./kubernetes_arthas_execution.sh)
 * [kubernetes_file_upload.sh](./kubernetes_file_upload.sh)